-The Directors believe the entering into of the agency framework agreement with Aspire and strategic cooperation agreement with BesTV is in line with the Group's strategy enabling it to expand its existing services and revenue base and enhance its growth potential.
-Accordingly, the Directors consider the agency framework agreement and strategic cooperation agreement are in the interest of the Company and its shareholders as a whole.
+Hence, the entering into of the agency framework agreement with Aspire and strategic cooperation agreement with BesTV are in line with the Group's strategy enabling it to expand its existing services and revenue base and enhance its growth potential.
+Accordingly, the Directors consider that the entering into of the agency framework agreement and strategic cooperation agreement are in the interest of the Company and its shareholders as a whole.